This Is Why You Sing "Auld Lang Syne" on New Year's Eve

 When the Scots immigrated to America in the 19th century, they inevitably brought the song with them.
-But its enormous popularity can largely be attributed to a Canadian bandleader named Guy Lombardo and his band, the Royal Canadians.
+But its enormous modern popularity can largely be attributed to a Canadian bandleader named Guy Lombardo and his band, the Royal Canadians.

-Long before the infamous ball-drop, New Years Eve was marked in NYC by his annual end-of-the-year concert, which included his traditional rendition of "Auld Lang Syne."
+Long before the infamous ball-drop, New Year's Eve was marked in New York City by his annual end-of-the-year concert, which included his traditional rendition of "Auld Lang Syne."
 He was so synonymous with the holiday that he was eventually nicknamed "Mr. New Year's Eve," so the rest of the world followed suit.

-In 1965, he explained how he himself came to associate the song with the end of the year to Life Magazine:
+In 1965, he explained how he himself came to associate "Auld Lang Syne" with the end of the year to Life Magazine:

 If you want to see the legendary singer in action, check out his rendition of "Auld Lang Syne"–his final one–on the eve of 1977, after performing for 48 years in a row.
-And to make the most of your 2018, try making any of the 12 Creative New Year’s Resolutions You’ll Actually Want to Keep.
+And for more songs with hidden meanings, check out 20 Songs You Didn't Know Have Secret Messages.